Rising Sun (1993 film)

-Rising Sun is a 1993 American neo-noir action crime thriller film directed by Philip Kaufman, who also wrote the screenplay with Michael Crichton and Michael Backes.
-The film stars Sean Connery (who was also an executive producer), Wesley Snipes, Harvey Keitel, Tia Carrere, Mako and Cary-Hiroyuki Tagawa.
-It was based on Michael Crichton's 1992 novel Rising Sun.
+Rising Sun is a 1993 American thriller film directed by Philip Kaufman and written by Kaufman, Michael Crichton and Michael Backes.
+It stars Sean Connery (who was also an executive producer), Wesley Snipes, Harvey Keitel, Tia Carrere, Mako and Cary-Hiroyuki Tagawa.
+It is based on Michael Crichton's 1992 novel Rising Sun.
+Rising Sun was released by 20th Century Fox on July 30, 1993.
+It received negative reviews and grossed $107.2 million on a $40 million budget.

 Plot

-During a commencement gala at the newly opened Los Angeles headquarters of Nakamoto, a Japanese keiretsu, call girl Cheryl Lynn Austin was strangled while having rough sex on the boardroom table.
+During a commencement gala at the newly opened Los Angeles headquarters of Nakamoto, a Japanese keiretsu, a call girl, Cheryl Lynn Austin, is strangled while having rough sex on the boardroom table.
 LAPD Lieutenant Webster "Web" Smith and John Connor, a former police captain and expert on Japanese affairs, are sent to act as liaison between the Japanese executives and the investigating officer, Smith's former partner Tom Graham.
 During the initial investigation, Connor and Smith review surveillance camera footage, and realize that one of the discs is missing.

 Smith and Connor suspect Eddie Sakamura, Cheryl's boyfriend and agent of a Nakamoto rival, of killing her, and interrogate him at a house party.
 Sakamura promises to bring Connor something, and Connor reluctantly lets him go after confiscating his passport.
 Ishihara, a Nakamoto employee whom Connor had previously interrogated, delivers the missing disc, which clearly shows Sakamura having sex with Cheryl and strangling her.
 Graham and Smith lead a SWAT raid on Sakamura's house.
 He tries to flee in a Vector W8 sports car, but crashes and is killed.

 Smith learns that Sakamura had attempted to contact him about the missing disc, so he and Connor take the disc to an expert, Jingo Asakuma, who reveals that the disc has been digitally altered to implicate Sakamura.